The night sky tonight (planetarium show) From Royal Observatory Greenwich

 Our show started off by showing the stars that are visible tonight, and went on to explain the constellations, zodia, ecliptic, and all that easy stuff.
 They put a load of big pictures on the screen too, so we had things like the planets shooting out of the void and filling up the whole room.
 They had some good shots of the moon too, and the milky way, dust clouds, and other stuff from the Hubble telescope.
 One of the best bits was when they made it look like we were standing on the surface of Mars, with a 360 degree horizon of actual stills from the planet, and all the stars showing how they’d look if we were standing there for real.

 > Read Craig’s latest review of the Royal Observatory “When I was a kid I always wanted to be a spaceman.
 Well actually that’s not quite true: I wanted to be Darth Vader.
 So I’ve always had an interest in the Royal Observatory.
 I don’t think people quite realise how serious it is though.
 They turn up thinking it’s going to be full of spaceships and entertainment for the kiddies but it’s actually more for the adults.
 It’s all antique watches and clocks and period furniture from the days of Christopher Wren.
 The only bit that’s suitable for children is the planetarium.
 Once you’ve paid your money you’ll enter the forecourt of Flamsteed House.
-That’s the red brick building that you can see perched on top of Greenwich Hill… continued.”
+That’s the red brick building that you can see… continued.”

 > Read Craig’s review of Greenwich Hill “You might want to give Tenzing Norgay a quick ring before you climb up Greenwich Hill, in case you need a Sherpa to carry you the final fifty yards.
 It doesn’t look like very high when you’re standing at the bottom looking up at the Royal Observatory, but trust me, this is a proper hill.
 Think about it: it’s got an observatory at the top – and they don’t put telescopes on top of a molehill, do they?
 They put them at the top of a mountain.
 By the time you walk to the top you’ll be two days older and you’ll need another shave.
 Or maybe I’m just very unfit.
-I saw little kids running up and down it and old women laughing and joking like they were having a stroll down the shops… continued.”
+I saw little kids running up and down it and old women laughing and joking like they were having a stroll down the shops, and there was me secretly wishing they built a… continued.”

 London: A Visitor’s Guide